vmchale/tin-summer/PERFORMANCE.md

 hard.
-I'm not sure how useful benchmarking even is: the primary factor when running `sniff ar` is going to be the file system's page cache<sup>1</sup>, and unlike [ripgrep](http://blog.burntsushi.net/ripgrep/), the default use case isn't necessarily "repeatedly search the same directory or its subdirectories".
+I'm not sure how useful benchmarking even is: the primary factor when running `sniff ar` is going to be the file system's page cache<sup>1</sup>, and unlike [ripgrep](http://blog.burntsushi.net/ripgrep/), the default use case isn't necessarily "repeatedly run in the same directory".

 And, realistically, you probably wouldn't actually type this in to find artifacts<sup>2</sup>: